 2. Loss of Key Personnel

 Sometimes company buyouts may be regarded as a time for some of the key personnel to quit and retire or find a new challenge.
-Depending on their existing contract with the company, they may choose to sell their interest to the business or another company outside.
 Finding other personnel with equal experience and knowledge can be a tough challenge.

 Integration of the personnel and procedures of the two companies is going to take time.
-Even though the two companies may be doing comparable things, they may have corporate cultures that are opposite to each other.
-They may result in a resistance to change within the company that can cause many serious problems which will be costly.
+Even though the two companies may be doing comparable things, they may have significantly different corporate cultures and operational methods.
+This may result in a resistance to change within the company that can cause serious and costly problems.
 The result could be a loss in the company’s productivity.

-A buyout involves the process of gaining a controlling interest in another company by purchasing a majority of its stake instead of just offering growth equity to the present ownership group.
-Buyouts may happen because of different reasons.
-Some occur because the acquirer has confidence that the assets of a company are undervalued and, therefore, can have a profitable resale.
+A buyout involves the process of gaining a controlling interest in another company, either through outright purchase or by obtaining a controlling equity interest.
+Buyouts typically occur because the acquirer has confidence that the assets of a company are undervalued.

-Others may happen since the purchaser has a vision of it gaining strategic and financial benefits such as new market entry, better operational efficiency, higher revenues, or less competition.
-Ultimately, most buyouts take place as a result of the purchaser’s belief that the transaction will create more value for the shareholders of a company than what is possible under the current management of the company.
+Others may happen because the purchaser has a vision of gaining strategic and financial benefits such as new market entry, better operational efficiency, higher revenues, or less competition.
+Ultimately, most buyouts take place as a result of the purchaser’s belief that the transaction will create more value for the shareholders of a company than what is possible under the target company’s current management.

 During a buyout, both sides will see advantages and disadvantages.
 There are several things that need to be taken into consideration to make the transaction successful.
 The agreement should ensure the needs of both parties are met.
 It is, however, unrealistic for both sides to achieve everything they desired.
 The pros and cons of the buyout need to be considered wisely on both sides.